xemlock/filtrex/README.md

 ## Get it

-Filtrex is available as a NPM package via `yarn add filtrex` or `npm install filtrex`:
+Filtrex is available as an NPM package via `yarn add filtrex` or `npm install filtrex`:
 ```typescript
 import { compileExpression } from 'filtrex';
 const f = compileExpression(`category == "meal"`)